Master Protocol Workshop

 Nicholas Richardson, DO, MPH

 Nicholas C. Richardson DO, MPH, is a pediatric oncologist in the Division of Hematologic Malignancies 2 within the Office of Oncologic Diseases, at the Food and Drug Administration (FDA).
 Prior to joining the FDA, he completed his pediatric residency and chief residency at A.I. duPont Hospital for Children/Thomas Jefferson University and fellowship in pediatric hematology and oncology at Vanderbilt University Medical Center.
-Dr. Richardson’s is currently the clinical team leader for lymphoma drug development and his clinical interest include Hodgkin and non-Hodgkin lymphoma, pediatric drug development in oncology, and patient advocate engagement.
+Dr. Richardson’s is currently a clinical team leader for lymphoma drug development and his clinical interest include Hodgkin and non-Hodgkin lymphoma, pediatric drug development in oncology, patient advocate engagement, and innovative trials designs such as master protocols.

 Vivek Subbiah, MD